-Gnome is slightly italic and very geometric, which gives us that computerized feel from the 80s.
+Gnome is slightly italic and very geometric, which gives us that computerized feel from the 80s graphic design that we all know.
 There were big technological and graphic advances, but not as much as the present time.
 Fonts were constructed through bitmaps, and that's how the geometric and pixel style came into place.
-This font is suitable for display type—are you ready to take it back to the 80s?
+This font is suitable for display type—are you ready to go back to 80s patterns and styles?

 Throwing a retro party anytime soon?
 Everyone loves one, and this flyer is perfect for that.
 It's set on a black background to get that neon-at-night effect.
-It features a grid within a bold geometric shape on the background and a script font that completes the design.
+It features some cool 80s shapes like a grid within a bold geometric triangle on the background and a script font that completes the design.
 With a flyer like this, no one will want to miss the party.

-These awesome tutorials can help you create 80s-inspired text effects and photo manipulations:
+These awesome tutorials can help you create 80s design effects and photo manipulations:

 Postmodernism: Memphis Style